ouspg/CompSec/Lab1.Network/README.md

 In level 2 and 3 tasks you only need your browsers development tools.
 Observe and modify the traffic while you browse the site and do the following tasks.__Note__ In FireFoxes devtools, in the "Headers" section of packet information there is a handy "Edit and Resend" button Which can be used to modify packets.

-Searchfield of the JuiceShop is vulnerable to SQL injections Inject some SQL to the searchfield and cause an error.
+Searchfield of the JuiceShop is vulnerable to SQL injections Inject some SQL to the searchfield and cause an error. __Hint__ Try different SQL symbols like statement terminators, comments, quotation marks.
+Check the network tab for servers response

 What command did you use?
 ``` sql